 The statistics surrounding kids’ mental health and ADHD are telling.
-Thirty-nine percent of children with the disorder struggle socially.
+Many children with the disorder struggle socially.
 And anxiety?
-It affects a whopping 47% of those with the condition.
+It can affect up to 70% of those with the condition.
 Really, the symptoms of ADHD create a tug and pull between kids and their environment.
 It affects the way they behave, and consequently, the way others interact with them.
 Ultimately, it shapes how they see themselves and the world around them.

 Treatment Makes a Big Difference!

 By the time I reached high school, private afternoon tutoring sessions were the norm.
 However, it was of no avail.
 I didn’t have any focus.
 I was bored.
 I didn’t feel challenged by school.
 Nothing that I was learning ever really caught my interest.
 At 15 years old, it didn’t look like I was going to graduate high school.
 I was failing just about everything but science.

 Shortly after my 16th birthday, I was shipped off to boarding school.
 It was a turning point for me.
 That’s the first time there was a push to get me ADHD treatment.
 And the rest was history.
 I finished four years of high school in 18 months.
 By the time I was 17 years old, I was taking college-level courses.
 I even began tutoring other kids in science.